Guidelines for Volunteers Visiting Schools

-These guidelines are intended to help volunteers understand what the BGA can do to help them in this work, and what the BGA, and the school receiving the visit, will expect of them.
+These guidelines are intended to help volunteers understand what we can do to help you in this work, and what we, and the school receiving the visit, will expect of you.

 We are looking for volunteers who:

-If you are willing to be asked to visit a school in your area to introduce Go, please contact Jon Diamond, who is maintaining the list of volunteers.
+If you are willing to be asked to visit a school in your area to introduce Go, please contact the president, who is maintaining the list of volunteers.

-Schools will make their request for a visit to the BGA Youth Development Officer or the UK Go Challenge Organiser, who will put you in contact with the school so that you can agree on visit times and such details.
-When a visit is arranged in this way, the volunteer will be acting as a BGA representative, and can reclaim travel expenses from the BGA at BGA standard rates (train/bus fares or 30p/mile by car, reclaimable from the BGA Treasurer).
-The status of BGA representative and the availability of expenses apply only to each single visit arranged in this way.
+Schools will make their request for a visit to one of our Youth Committee Officers or the UK Go Challenge organsier, who will put you in contact with the school so that you can agree on visit times and such details.
+When a visit is arranged in this way, the volunteer will be acting as an Association representative, and can reclaim travel expenses from us at our standard rates.
+The status of Association representative and the availability of expenses apply only to each single visit arranged in this way.

 When speaking with the school to arrange your visit, it's advisable to ask where to park.
 Some schools provide visitors parking, but not all do.